Stephen Thompson (fighter): 2018

 As the first bout of his new multi-fight contract, Thompson faced Darren Till on May 27, 2018 at UFC Fight Night 130.
 At the weigh-ins, Till weighed in at 174.5 pounds, 3.5 pounds over the welterweight non-title fight limit of 171.
 After negotiating with Thompson's team, the bout proceeded at a catchweight, with the stipulation that Till could not weigh more than 188 pounds on the day of the fight.
 Till also forfeited 30 percent of his purse to Thompson.
 Thompson lost the bout via unanimous decision (48–47, 49–46, and 49–46).
 Conversely, 22 of 25 media outlets scored the bout in favor of Thompson.

 2019

-Thompson faced former UFC Lightweight champion Anthony Pettis in the headliner of UFC on ESPN+ 6 on March 23, 2019.
+Thompson faced former UFC lightweight champion Anthony Pettis in the headliner of UFC Fight Night 148 on March 23, 2019.
 Despite outstriking Pettis for most of the bout, he lost the fight via knockout in the second round, marking the first time that Thompson had been stopped in MMA or kickboxing competition.

 Thompson faced Vicente Luque on November 2, 2019 at UFC 244.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.